Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sẽ ra sao nếu Ukraine 'đặt dấu chấm hết' cho đường ống dẫn khí đốt Nga qua châu Âu?

-Kiev received about $1 billion (€0.92 billion) in gas transit fees from Moscow in 2021.
+Kiev received about $1 billion (0.92 billion euros) in 2021 for gas transit from Moscow.
 Due to lower deliveries to Europe since the start of the special military operation, the profit has dropped to about $700 million a year.

-The five-year agreement with Gazprom for Ukraine to continue serving as a gas transit route expires at the end of 2024.
+The five-year deal with Gazprom for Ukraine to continue serving as a gas transit route expires at the end of 2024.
 This agreement is the only remaining political and commercial agreement between Moscow and Kiev at the moment.

 Brussels said the 27-member bloc's countries most dependent on Russian gas via Ukraine - such as Austria, Slovakia, Hungary and Italy - could increase imports of liquefied natural gas (LNG) or source gas via other pipelines into the EU.